p1tsi/p1tsi.github.io/_posts/2024-09-24-NordVPN-LPE.md

 ...
 ```

-In this way, they make sure that inside `/Applications` directory there are no files that could interfere on the installation process.
+In this way, they make sure that inside `/Applications` directory there are no files that could interfere with the installation process.

 ## Considerations
-The attack scenario seems to be quite complex because a couple of preconditions should be met: the attacker should already have code execution as Administrator in order to prepare the environment and have write permissions to /Applications directory; the attacker should trick a real Administrator user to install NordVPN
+The attack scenario seems to be quite complex because a couple of preconditions should be met: the attacker should already have code execution as Administrator in order to prepare the environment and have write permissions to /Applications directory; the attacker should trick a real Administrator user to install NordVPN.

 ## Conclusion

-This flaw has been reported through HackeOne bug bounty program and the fix was released by the vendor on March 2024.
+This flaw has been reported through HackerOne bug bounty program and the fix was released by the vendor in March 2024.

 # Appendix